ThomasAFink/how_to_create_a_main_sequence_chart_using_kepler_data/README.md

 **Insights:**
 - The distribution of orbital periods across different star types offers clues into the diversity of planetary systems.
 - Certain star classifications, particularly Main Sequence stars, host a wide variety of planetary systems with varying orbital periods.
+Many more planets have been detected around Main Sequence stars.

 ## Conclusion